Best Places for Active Toddlers

 Play Shed, Thomastown

 To all the northern parents this is the play centre to START.
 My child went when he just started to walk at 12 months but I’ve seen crawlers enjoying this play centre also!
-It has a variety of activities and a lovely café serving nutritious food, but the reason to try this one is you will feel that they are safe with no super large slides or areas for concern.
+It has a variety of activities and a lovely café serving nutritious food, but the reason to try this one is you will feel that they are safe with no super large slides or areas of concern.

 Play Central, Port Melbourne